twilio/video-quickstart-ios/README.md

 You will also find additional examples that provide more advanced use cases of the Video SDK.
 The currently included examples are as follows:

-- [Custom Screen Capturer](CustomScreenCapturerExample) - Shows how a custom `TVIVideoCapturer` can be implemented to capture the contents of a `UIView`, and how to use the included `TVIScreenCapturer` class.
+- [Screen Capturer](ScreenCapturerExample) - Shows how to use `TVIScreenCapturer` to capture the contents of a `UIView`, and how a custom `TVIVideoCapturer` can be implemented to do the same.

 ## Prerequisites